-Our assistance programs are designed to provide financial relief for income-qualified residential customers who are having difficulty paying their water and sewer bill.
-The programs listed below are administered by Dollar Energy Fund.
+Our assistance programs are designed to provide financial relief for income-qualified residential customers who are having difficulty paying their water, sewer, and stormwater bill.

 How to Sign Up

 Apply for the Bill Discount Program, Winter Shut Off Moratorium, and Lead Service Line Replacement Reimbursement online by completing an application.

 You can review the income eligibility chart at the bottom of the page to determine if you are eligible.
 If you are not sure if you are eligible, you can apply over the phone by contacting our PGH2O Cares team at 412-255-2457 or email@example.com.

 Bill Discount Program

 More than 6,000 income-eligible customers are enrolled in the Bill Discount Program and there are still many more people we can help.
 Customers earning an annual income that is at or below 150% of the Federal Poverty Level (FPL) are eligible.
 If this program can help you or someone you know, please contact us today.
 It can substantially reduce your monthly PGH2O bill.